Frequently Asked Questions

 What happens after I get in touch?

-Once we receive a request to book an appointment we will send you our contact form which asks you to provide some more details about you.
-You will also be asked to read our privacy policy and consent to us storing your data (in a GDPR compliant way) so that we can best support you.
-Once you have returned the forms, we will be in touch with our appointment booking link and invoice for the session.
+Once I receive a request to book an appointment I will send you our intake form which asks you to provide some more details about you including your GP, address, date of birth and emergency contact.
+You will also be asked to read our privacy policy and consent to the storing of your data (in a GDPR compliant way) so that we can best support you during therapy.
+I will send you more information about the way we work and our agreement.

 What are your fees?